Recovering from Love Addiction: The Power of Choice

-Nevertheless, I can honestly tell you, it will not happen unless you choose to change.
+Nevertheless, I can tell you it will not happen unless you change.

 I believe you deserve so much better.
 Improvement (Change, Recovery, Progress, Correction, Expansion, and Transformation) is possible!
 In some cases, our lives can improve without doing a whole lot.
 We can win the lottery, and our lives improve financially.